KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-profile by kurtern84](https://github.com/kurtern84/MMM-profile)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
+2. Repository name and main js file name is not the same.
-2. Typo: Found `Magic Mirror` in file `MMM-Profile.js`: Replace it with `MagicMirror²`.
+3. Typo: Found `Magic Mirror` in file `MMM-Profile.js`: Replace it with `MagicMirror²`.
-3. Recommendation: Found `XMLHttpRequest` in file `MMM-Profile.js`: Replace it with built-in fetch.
+4. Recommendation: Found `XMLHttpRequest` in file `MMM-Profile.js`: Replace it with built-in fetch.
-4. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
+5. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
-5. Recommendation: No ESLint configuration was found.
+6. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-ProfileAndWeatherAlerts by kurtern84](https://github.com/kurtern84/MMM-ProfileAndWeatherAlerts)